biolink/biolink-model-toolkit/README.md

 ### Using the Toolkit class

 The main entrypoint is the Toolkit class that provides various methods for accessing and working with the Biolink Model.
+Additional methods similar to the ones below are documented in the [Examples Usage](docs/example_usage.md).

 #### Getting a Biolink Model element based on its name